autonome/metafluff/contents/articles/streaming-your-isight-camera-to-the-web-with-the-video-tag/index.md

 ---
 layout: post
-title: Streaming Your iSight Camera to the Web with the Video Tag
+title: "Streaming Your iSight Camera to the Web with the Video Tag"
 published_at: 2009-06-01
 date: 2009-06-01
 tags: firefox firefox icecast isight Mac mozilla mozilla ogg openvideo theora vlc